Lyapunov exponents and rigidity in random billiards and standard maps: An invariant principle for random maps

 We model a random dynamical system as a skew-product over a shift transformation.
 The definition of a random dynamical system provided below is not the most general.
 For more general definitions, see \cite{Arnold:98,Kifer:86}.

-Let $M$ be a complete smooth Riemannian manifold of dimension $d$ equipped with the Borel $\sigma$-algebra $\BB$.
-Denote by $\operatorname{vol}$ the Riemannian volume measure of $M$.
-Throughout this paper, $\Nn$ will denote the set of natural numbers, including zero.
+Throughout the paper, $\Nn$ denotes the natural numbers, including zero.
+Let $M$ be a complete smooth Riemannian manifold of dimension $d$, equipped with the Borel $\sigma$-algebra $\BB$.
+We denote by $\operatorname{vol}$ the Riemannian volume measure on $M$.

 Let $(X, \XX, \nu)$ be a probability space, where $X$ is a separable complete metric space, $\XX$ is its Borel $\sigma$-algebra, and $\nu$ is a probability measure on $\XX$.
 Denote by $(\Omega,\Sigma,\rho_\nu)$ the probability space given by the product of countably many copies of $(X, \XX, \nu)$.
 Namely, $\Omega$ is the space of sequences